Gozala/workspace/pages/w3-machine.md

 - ## Control Flow
 	- For our VM to be of any use we need to support a some more instructions, e.g we could map a [[leveldown]] APIs to corresponding capabilities.
 Still, any real program needs some control flow instructions
 		- While defining control flow instructions and creating a new programming language in the process is exciting, it would be an overkill, instead our VM will have a Foreign Function Interface ([[FFI]])
-	- Foreign functions can be deployed via [[system/deploy capability]] that will associates HTTP REST endpoint with an [[Account DID]].
+	- Foreign functions can be deployed via [[system/deploy capability]] which associates HTTP REST endpoint with an [[Account DID]].
-		- In the future we could allow deploying [[WASM]] programs or [[JS]] functions that we could run.
-		- ⚠️ It is important to deploy function because it gives it a [[did:key]] that can be used to delegate capabilities to it.
+	  > ⚠️ It is important to deploy functions because that gives it a [[did:key]] that can be used to delegate it other capabilities to
 	  > General idea is that dev will create an account for the program expose it's private key to program so that when invoked it could authorize/sign followup actions and make use of capabilities delegated to it.
 	- We can define [[system/deploy capability]] as follows
 	  ```ts
 	  interface SystemDeploy {